SalesforceLabs/ActionPlansV4/INSTALLATION.md

 ### Data Import (Optional - ONLY if using the AppExchange managed package)

-- To create a sample Action Plan Template for Account onboarding, run the following:
+- When FIRST installing the package, it will automatically create a sample Action Plan Template for Account onboarding.
+If you want to recreate it manually, run the following:
 	```
 	sfdx force:apex:execute -f ./data/sample-data-managed.apex
 	```